luizpbraga/luizpbraga/README.md

 * I'm physicist who works with data.
 Also, I like linux, key bindings, graph-databases and fast programs;

-* Current working as a data engineer at @Heimdall;
+* Current working as a data engineer;

 * Learning about:
   - Data Architecture;